-The Committee to Review Generic Requirements (CRGR) has the responsibility to review and recommend to the NRC Executive Director for Operations whether to approve or disapprove requirements or staff positions to be imposed on one or more classes of power reactors and, in some cases, on nuclear materials licensees.
+The Committee to Review Generic Requirements (CRGR) has the responsibility to review and recommend to the NRC Executive Director for Operations whether to approve or disapprove requirements or staff positions applicable to one or more classes of power reactors and, in some cases, selected nuclear materials licensees.
 The CRGR reviews proposed requirements or positions that would reduce existing requirements or positions and also reviews proposals that would increase or change requirements.
 The CRGR Charter sets out the CRGR's purpose, membership, scope, operating procedures, and reporting requirements.

-The CRGR Charter lists the information that is required to be submitted to the CRGR for review of proposed actions within its scope.
+The CRGR procedures and internal administrative process (NRC, 2018b) list the information that is required to be submitted to the CRGR for review of proposed actions within its scope.
 One item is a regulatory analysis conforming to the direction in this guidance.5

-When a regulatory analysis has been prepared in accordance with this guidance document, it will not be necessary to prepare a separate document to address the information required for CRGR review, except to address the CRGR requirement relating to the concurrence of affected program offices or an explanation of any nonconcurrences.
+A regulatory analysis prepared in accordance with this guidance document meets the information required for CRGR review, except to address the CRGR requirement relating to the concurrence of affected program offices or an explanation of any nonconcurrences.
 However, the NRC staff can address this exception in the transmittal memorandum forwarding the matter to the CRGR for review.